 Utah’s landscape is as varied as it is colorful to describe.
-Shaped by waves and sediments, the rich colors and shapes are endlessly fascinating as they change from moment to moment while road tripping through.
+Shaped by waves and sediments, the rich colors and shapes are endlessly fascinating as they change from moment to moment.

 The clouds turn red, reflecting the ground as they pass overhead.
 The rocks form into hat and mushroom shapes, and with a dusting of snow, it all turns even more magical.

 Parts of Utah, such as Zion, Bryce Canyon, Arches, and the famed Mesa Arch in Canyonlands, are mega-popular, and it’s almost impossible to get these amazing areas to yourself.
 However, the great thing about Utah is that the adventure potential is almost endless.
 There are equally impressive sights all over the state that are just begging to be explored — with almost nobody around.